moq-wg/moq-transport/draft-ietf-moq-transport.md

 AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.
-If the StartGroup is prior to the current group, the publisher SHOULD reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.
+If the StartGroup is prior to the current group, the publisher MUST reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.

 AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject